oak-hu/oak-hu.github.io/writing/fregean-senses.md

 # Fregean Senses

-_The following is tutorial essays for Philosophy of Logic and Language with James Kirkpatrick.
-In effect, it is a short agenda for an hour-long discussion on a guiding question, which for this week was ‘What are the arguments for/against Frege’s theory of sense for proper names?’.
+_The following is a tutorial essay for Philosophy of Logic and Language with James Kirkpatrick.
+In effect, it is a quick agenda for an hour-long discussion on a guiding question, which for this week was ‘What are the arguments for/against Frege’s theory of sense for proper names?’.
 A free-standing and much more readable version of some of the material may eventually go up on my [Substack](https://offhandquibbles.substack.com/)._

 ## I. Frege's Theory of Sense